Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Data Collection and Analysis

+For the remaining 36,184 repositories, we used a classification pipeline to determine, based on \texttt{README} content, whether each project qualifies as ``engineered'', that is, it shows clear evidence of software engineering practices~\cite{DBLP:journals/ese/MunaiahKCN17}.
+We operationalized this, among other criteria, as having a clear project purpose and documenting practices such as building, testing, and maintenance.
+We used the OpenAI GPT-5.2 model for classification.
+Our supplementary material includes the complete prompt, which we iteratively developed and tested on subsets of the sample, and the model configuration (we used the OpenAI defaults)~\cite{supplementary-material}.
+The pipeline labeled 32,564 repositories as engineered and excluded the remaining 3,620 (1,416 classified as non-engineered, 2,204 `unsure').
+We spot-checked randomly selected repositories from each category during prompt development and for the final sample.
 We then cloned the remaining 32,564 repositories and applied heuristics based on file names and file paths to detect the usage of AI coding tools and configuration mechanisms (see Table~\ref{tab:config-options-overview}).
 These heuristics are based on the answers to \textbf{RQ1} and are briefly discussed in Section~\ref{sec:results_rq1}.
-This resulted in 2,926 repositories that use one or more AI coding tools.
+This resulted in 2,853 repositories that use one or more AI coding tools; three repositories contained only empty configuration artifacts and were excluded.
 Our data collection and analysis scripts and the analyzed data are available online~\cite{supplementary-material}.